-- A) Lectures: Presentation of slides illustrated by additional examples provided and analyzed on a blackboard. - B) Project classes: conducted as classes in a laboratory room.
-The first part of classes are intended for the individual implementation of programming tasks in a simulation environment, dedicated, among others, to autonomous flights; the second part of classes is the implementation of projects by teams of 2 or 3 persons, relating to the implementation of missions in a simulation and/or real environment.
+- A) Lectures: Presentation of slides illustrated by additional examples provided and analyzed on a blackboard. - B) Laboratory classes: Excercises in a laboratory room, performed by teams of 2-3 students, in a form of programing-computing and simulation tasks of algorithms and methods for identification and control of UAVs flying autonomously.